1220moritz/reverse-twitter-scraper/README.md

 # ReverseTwitterScraper
+## IMPORTANT UPDATE: Twitter has introduced a change in its system, which now mandates the use of account cookies for viewing tweets.
+While our current package version already supports scraping with cookies, this feature will become a requirement in our forthcoming update.
 ReverseTwitterScraper is a Python package that provides an easy-to-use tool for scraping tweets of a single or multiple Twitter accounts.
 This package uses Selenium and httpx to scrape tweets and other account data.

 ## Links